DenHvideDvaerg/tents-and-trees-mip-solver/README.md

 - **Row and column constraints** specify how many tents must be in each row/column

 This solver models the puzzle as a **Mixed Integer Programming (MIP)** problem to find solutions.

+## Try It Online

+🚀 **[Interactive Dashboard](https://tents-and-trees-dashboard.streamlit.app/)** - Try the solver in your browser with a user-friendly interface built with Streamlit!

 ## Installation